 LIFE IN EAST VANCOUVER

-The East side has a identity all its own.
+The east side has an identity of its own.
 The main thoroughfares find convenience and modernity converging with history and the arts.
 Old blends with new in every pocket as the city continues to blossom around us.
 While only a few blocks away, Main Street feels entirely different than Commercial Drive or Fraser Street.
 Families like East Vancouver because of the sense of community found in the school districts and parks; young professionals because of its accessibility to everywhere while retaining a feeling of small town charm.
 Here you will find a widely varied demographic of residents with excellent ethnic food from every corner of the planet.

 The Drive, officially known as Grandview-Woodland in Vancouver, offers numerous eateries of world influence, vintage clothing shops, organic markets, yoga studios, art & gift galleries, the city’s best cafes and a wonderful, vibrant nightlife.
 Just off Commercial you’ll find a blend of early century character homes, old growth tree-lined streets, family/puppy parks, fantastic schools and childcare facilities.
 More than the socially-responsible, progressive economic spirit of the neighborhood, the relaxed, bohemian temperament is what makes this community special.
 Commercial Drive is also Vancouver’s most Easterly lifeline with transit access to all of Greater Vancouver at your doorstep.
 There is nothing that this community doesn’t have and if you were to spend an afternoon walking about the neighborhood, you’ll feel that sunny disposition we describe.